wulff/vim/README.md

     git clone https://github.com/gmarik/vundle ~/.vim/bundle/vundle

-Start vim and install plugins and colorschemes with the command.
+Install plugins and colorschemes with the command.

-    :BundleInstall
+    vim +BundleInstall +all

-Restart vim and you should be up and running.
+Start vim and you should be up and running.